 Often, depression and anxiety are treated with the same techniques.
-Anxiety and depression treatment includes medications, lifestyle changes and therapy.
+Anxiety and depression treatment include medications, lifestyle changes, and therapy.
 Treatment for anxiety and depression is most successful if multiple techniques are combined.

 Medication Treatment for Anxiety and Depression

 The medications most often used to treat anxiety are a class of drugs known as benzodiazepines (also called "minor tranquilizers").
 These include:

 The main problem with these substances in the treatment of anxiety and depression is their potential for tolerance, physical dependence, and the likely recurrence of panic and anxiety symptoms when the medication is stopped.
 Hence, they are best used for treating short-term anxiety and panic.

-It is essential to treat the depression and anxiety together.
+It is essential to treat depression and anxiety together.
 When the depression is healed, symptoms of anxiety often diminish.
 For some people, the herb Kava provides relief from anxiety without the problem of addiction.